On the Unity of Man

 5. It is universally accepted that the highest purpose of this human body is to achieve union of the soul with the Oversoul or God.
 It is on this account that the physical body is said to be the True Temple of God wherein He Himself resides.
 All religions spell out the ways and means of meeting the Oversoul or God; and all the ways and means so suggested, however different looking, lead to the same destination, so that one need not change from one religion to another for this purpose.
 One has only to steadfastly and genuinely tread upon the lines drawn by the torchbearers for achieving the goal.

-6. It is necessary, however, that greater effort should be made toward the realization of Unity of Man.
-We have to realize that every human being is as much a member of the brotherhood as we are, and is obviously entitled to the same rights and privileges as are available to us.
-We must therefore make sure that while our own children make merry, our neighbour's son does not go without food; and if we really practice this, much present-day conflict will be eliminated.
+6. It is necessary, however, that greater effort should be made toward the realisation of Unity of Man.
+We have to realise that every human being is as much a member of the brotherhood as we are, and is obviously entitled to the same rights and privileges as are available to us.
+We must therefore make sure that while our own children make merry, our neighbour’s son does not go without food; and if we really practice this, much present-day conflict will be eliminated.
 Each of us will develop mutual recognition, respect and understanding for the other, thus wiping out the gross inequities of life.
 In this process, as the mutual recognition and understanding develops, it becomes a vital force generating a reservoir of fellow feeling which in turn will bring culture and ultimately humility – the basic need of the hour.

 7. The holding of the World Conference on Unity of Man in February 1974 in New Delhi was a clarion call to the world.
 This conference was perhaps the first of its kind since the time of Ashoka the Great, held at the level of Man with the noble purpose of fostering universal brotherhood leading to universal harmony.
 This message of the Unity of Man must reach every human heart irrespective of religious and social labels so that it comes home to every individual, enabling him to actually put it in practice in life and pass it on to others; in this way, the entire human society could be reformed.
 Truly speaking, Unity already exists: as man – born in the same way, with the same privileges from God; and as soul – a drop of the Ocean of All Consciousness called God, Whom we worship by various names; but we have forgotten this Unity.
 The lesson has only to be revived.